UPennBJPrager/CNT_Research_Template/README.md

 #### Creation
 conda create --name myenv **where myenv is the name of the environment you wish to create**

+#### Listing environments
+conda env list

+#### Activating Environment
+conda activate myenv **where myenv is the name of the environment you wish to create**

+#### Deactivating an environment
+conda deactivate

+#### More information
+For more information, please read: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment

 ### Virtual Environment